How to access EODATA using boto3 on CREODIAS

 No. 3 Python

 You need Python installed on your virtual machine.
+Execute this command to test whether Python is already installed or not:

 And on Windows, you can follow this article: How to install Python in Windows on CREODIAS